Joint vs tenants in common

 Joint tenants

-if you take out a joint tenancy mortgage with someone else, it means that you will act as a single entity.
+If you buy a property with someone else as joint tenants, it means that you will act as a single entity.

 Tenants in common